Dev-Filipe-Martins/Dev-Filipe-Martins/README.md

 - 🔭 I’m currently studying Control and Automation Engineering at the Federal University of Uberlândia.

-- 🤔 I’m looking to learn every day moro and more.
+- 🤔 I’m looking to learn every day more and more.